Directors and Staff

 Adam and his wife, Alexandra (who spends time in the health center during the summer as a Nurse Practitioner) live in Kirby, VT with their children, Mabel and Bo and two dogs, Tasman and Ruka.
 They enjoy biking, hiking and skiing together.

-Nick Nowak is currently the Program Director at Camp Belknap.
+Nick Nowak is currently the Leadership Director at Camp Belknap.

-This will be Nick’s 20th summer at camp.
+This will be Nick’s 22nd summer at camp.
 He was previously a Cabin Leader in Besserers and Seniors from 2009 through 2011.
-He served as Besserer Division Head in 2012, Senior Division Head in 2013, and served as Leader Corps Director from 2014 to 2017.
+He served as Besserer Division Head in 2012, Senior Division Head in 2013, Leader Corps Director from 2014 to 2017, and served as Program Director from 2018 to 2021.

 Outside of camp, Nick is a History Teacher at Cardigan Mountain School in Canaan, New Hampshire and serves as the Dean of Student Life.
 He was previously a member of the History Department at the Hyde School in Woodstock, Connecticut.